• Notify your faculty mentor to discuss participation in the Clinical Investigators' Day.

 • Attach: Abstract, Curriculum Vitae and personal Photo (if applicable).

 • Include Learning Objective in email body.

 • Ensure your mentor is copied on the email.

 • Veterinary Research Tower, Lecture Hall 3

 Questions?
 Please feel free to contact the co-chairs of the program:

-Eligibility: Interns and residents from the following units are eligible to submit abstracts:
+Eligibility: Interns, residents and research fellows from the following units are eligible to submit abstracts:

 • Department of Clinical Sciences